Tom-Sloan/WorldSystem/frame_processor/docs/implementation.md

 This enhanced frame processor integrates object detection, tracking, and real-world dimension estimation to provide accurate scaling for 3D scene reconstruction.
 By identifying objects in the scene and retrieving their real-world dimensions, the system can automatically determine the correct scale for the entire 3D reconstruction.

 ### Key Features:
-- **Object Detection & Tracking** - YOLO-based detection with IOU tracking
+- **Object Detection & Tracking** - SAM2-based segmentation with IOU tracking
 - **Dimension Estimation** - Google Lens + Perplexity API for real-world object sizes
 - **Weighted Scale Calculation** - Confidence-based averaging of multiple object dimensions
 - **Real-time Visualization** - Rerun.io integration for monitoring and debugging